15 minute read

 6. When not to use LLMs.

 The code for these experiments is available on this GitHub repository.
-This YouTube video walks through the sections below.
+This YouTube video walks through the sections below, but note that it uses the first version of the code.
+The code has been updated since then.

 Overview of the steps